slack-php/slack-php-block-kit/README.md

 ### Contributions

-Contributions welcome to support new elements, write tests, setup github actions, etc. See the Project tab.
+Contributions welcome to support new elements, add tests, improve, etc.

 When implementing elements, to fit within the existing DSL, consider these points: